We continue from Japan.

 Broadside Cabernet Sauvignon – $5

-I seem to have misplaced my picture of what looks like red wine in the Broadside Cabernet, which is another very good entry.
+The Broadside is another good entry.
 With the $17 bottle price, it’s an above average value with your typical flavor profile – dark cherry, blackberry, plum, and leather with a little bit of vanilla and oak through the sip.

 This is a surprisingly good wine stop.